 The Battleship Iowa Amateur Radio Association (BIARA) is an association of radio amateurs whose purpose is the support of radio activities on, or associated with, the Battleship Iowa.
 The operation of the Battleship Iowa is under the control of the Pacific Battleship Center (PBC), a 501(c)3 non-profit California corporation.
 BIARA is a social and recreational non-profit 501(c)7 California corporation.
 All BIARA full members who engage in amateur radio activities aboard the Battleship Iowa are required to be accepted and registered as volunteers of the PBC and to abide by all volunteer guidelines and directives as may be established by the PBC.

-BIARA does not solicit donations for its operation.
+BIARA does not solicit donations for our operations.
 Persons wishing to make tax deductible donations are encouraged to do so to the Pacific Battleship Center (PBC) as our host.
 The PBC is dependent on grants, donations, ticket sales and event income to maintain and enhance the battleship.
+The IOWA is not supported by or responsible to the US Navy.
 Your help for the greater good is appreciated.

 Please use the PayPal link below to make your tax deductible donation to the Pacific Battleship Center (PBC).